 Holy Monday and Holy Tuesday Eucharists | 12:00 p.m.

 Join Fr.
 Justin and Mthr.
 Amanda for simple noonday Eucharist services with piano music on Monday and Tuesday of Holy Week.
-New this year, these services offer a way to be engaged and still our hearts as we proceed into the last few days of Jesus’s life.
+These services offer a way to be engaged and still our hearts as we proceed into the last few days of Jesus’s life.

 Maundy Thursday Worship with Foot-washing and Stripping of the Altar | 7:00 p.m.